-- (a) Annually and typically by July 1 preceding a new academic year, SRR will handle the nomination, application, and selection processes of the UICC members who will serve in the next academic year.
-SRR may confer with the following entities in the nomination and selection process: - 1) the Chair of the Faculty Senate Committee on Educational Policy and Technology; - 2) GW's academic deans of schools or colleges subject to this Code; - 3) the President of the Student Association and student associations of the schools and colleges subject to the Code or a designee; and
+(a) Annually and typically by July 1 preceding a new academic year, the Office of Student Rights & Responsibilities will handle the nomination, application, and selection processes of the UICC members who will serve in the next academic year.
+The Office of Student Rights & Responsibilities may confer with the following entities in the nomination and selection process:

+- 1) the Chair of the Faculty Senate Committee on Educational Policy and Technology; - 2) GW's academic deans of schools or colleges subject to this Code;

+3) the President of the Student Association and student associations of the schools and colleges subject to the Code or a designee; and

-- 4) other offices and student leaders at the University to promote diverse membership that represents the academic and demographic identities of the University communities. - (b) The following criteria shall be used in the selection of the student members: - 1) They must be students registered for at least three credit hours in a degree-granting program of a school or college subject to this Code; - 2) They must have made satisfactory academic progress and be in good academic standing; - 3) Students with a pending case or incomplete sanctions may not be selected for the UICC.
-Students with resolved cases and who have completed all sanctions may be selected at the discretion of the Director or designee; - 4) They may not hold any executive position, either elected or appointed, in the Student Association. - (c) The following criteria shall be used in the selection of the faculty members: - 1) They must be full-time faculty members in a school or college subject to this Code; - 2) They may not be elected members of the Executive Committee of the Faculty Senate. - (d) Current members of the UICC who are alleged to have committed any violation of this Code, the Code of Student Conduct, or any other university policy shall be suspended from participation during the pendency of any investigation or proceeding into the alleged violation.
+4) other offices and student leaders at the University to promote diverse membership that represents the academic and demographic identities of the University communities.

+- (b) The following criteria shall be used in the selection of the student members: - 1) They must be students registered for at least three credit hours in a degree-granting program of a school or college subject to this Code; - 2) They must have made satisfactory academic progress and be in good academic standing; - 3) Students with a pending case or incomplete sanctions may not be selected for the UICC.
+Students with resolved cases and who have completed all sanctions may be selected at the discretion of the Director of Student Rights and Responsibilities or designee; - 4) They may not hold any executive position, either elected or appointed, in the Student Association. - (c) The following criteria shall be used in the selection of the faculty members: - 1) They must be full-time faculty members in a school or college subject to this Code;

+2) They may not be elected members of the Executive Committee of the Faculty Senate.

+(d) Current members of the UICC who are alleged to have committed any violation of this Code, the Code of Student Conduct, or any other university policy shall be suspended from participation during the pendency of any investigation or proceeding into the alleged violation.
 Members found in violation of this Code or the Code of Student Conduct shall be disqualified from any further participation in the UICC until all sanctions are completed and with the approval of the Director.
-Faculty members serving as an instructor of record or witness in a pending case under this Code shall not participate on an AIP until that case is resolved. - (e) The UICC, by a two-thirds vote of the membership, or the Director may remove a member for non-participation.
-SRR may define additional expectations of participation for the UICC membership. - (f) Vacancies, as they occur, shall be filled by the Director.
+Faculty members serving as an instructor of record or witness in a pending case under this Code shall not participate on an AIP until that case is resolved.

+(e) The UICC, by a two-thirds vote of the membership, or the Director may remove a member for non-participation.
+The Office of Student Rights & Responsibilities may define additional expectations of participation for the UICC membership.

+(f) Vacancies, as they occur, shall be filled by the Director.